Manhasset station

 Manhasset is a station on the Long Island Rail Road's Port Washington Branch in Manhasset, New York.
 It is located at Plandome Road and Maple Place, off Park Avenue – five blocks north of Northern Boulevard (NY 25A).
-It is 17.2 miles (27.7 km) from Penn Station in Midtown Manhattan.
+It is located approximately 17.2 miles (27.7 km) east of Penn Station in Midtown Manhattan.

 History

 Manhasset station was built by the Great Neck and Port Washington Railroad in 1899, the year after the Manhasset Viaduct was completed.
 It was the penultimate station along the branch until Plandome station was built to the northeast in 1909.